Oxyaine/RainWorldBestiary/ToAdd.md

 * Entry description formatting
 	- Colored Text
 	- Module Data (Such as titles and colors)
-	- Referencing Text
+	- <strike>Referencing Text
-	    - Text that works like a quick link, it'll take you to another entry or page
+	    - Text that works like a quick link, it'll take you to another entry or page</strike>
-* <strike>Built in sprite loader</strike>
+* Built in sprite loader
 	- Convert all FSprites to menu illustrations, so no loading is required
 * Ability to make custom unlock logic, without accessing the bestiaries code
 	- Since I want to avoid having the bestiary a dependency, this is to hopefully allow users to use unlock logic outside of the automated ones, and allow them to make fully custom logic, without accessing the bestiaries code.